 Q. Is there any way to avoid a decrease in my Brown University Scholarship?

-A. If you receive an outside scholarship that exceeds your student effort (summer earnings expectation, work and loan), you may wish to consider one of the following two options.
+A. If you receive an outside scholarship that exceeds your student effort (summer earnings expectation and work), you may wish to consider one of the following two options.
 (1) You may consider asking the scholarship agency to defer to a later year the portion of the scholarship that is reducing your Brown University Scholarship.
 (2) You may consider using a portion of your outside scholarships as an allowance towards funding a one-time purchase of a computer.
 Outside Scholarship funds may be used to be applied towards reasonable expenses associated with the purchase of a computer.
 The computer and related accessories must be considered educationally relevant for the academic period the allowance would be applied towards and must be reasonable in cost in order to be covered.
-For example, an iPod, tablet, web cam, digital camera, gaming software, etc would not be covered.
+For example, digital camera, gaming software, etc would not be covered.
 A printer, carrying case and service protection plan are examples of allowable expenses.
 Any questions regarding what would be considered a reasonable expense for a computer and/or add-ons should be directed to a Financial Aid Counselor prior to purchase.
 To be considered, any request must be received by the office at least two weeks prior to the end of the academic term for which this adjustment is being requested.
 For more information on using your scholarship to fund the purchase of a new computer, please read the answers to the next few questions.

 Q. A one-time Computer Purchase is another way to maximize the benefit of Outside Scholarships.
 What do I have to do to take advantage of this opportunity?